About Veterinary Care in Sunderland

 - •Sunderland PDSA Pet Hospital, The Reay Hudson Centre

 There are 4 veterinary clinics in Sunderland, with an average Google rating of 4.7★.
-All clinics treat dogs and cats, but none offer services for farm or large animals.
-Two clinics provide emergency or out-of-hours care, but there is no 24-hour veterinary cover available locally.
-All clinics have websites, ensuring easy access to their services and contact information.
+Among these clinics, 3 provide care for dogs and cats, and 1 offers services for farm or large animals.
+Two clinics offer emergency or out-of-hours services, but there is no 24-hour veterinary cover available locally.

 Best Rated Veterinary Clinics in Sunderland, Tyne and Wear